ckumuran/WALL-E/README.md

 U64 bishopAttacks = BISHOP_TABLE[sq][pext(blockers, BISHOP_MASKS[sq])];
 ```

-### Move Generation (The Part That Has To Be Perfect)
+### Move Generation

-[`movegen.cpp`](movegen.cpp) generates every move a piece can legally make — castling, en passant, promotions, all of it.
-This is the part where most from-scratch engines silently get things wrong and then wonder why their engine blunders a queen every few games.
+[`movegen.cpp`](movegen.cpp) generates all the legal moves from any position — castling, en passant, promotions, everything.
+Getting this right is the part that makes or breaks an engine.
+A lot of engines have subtle bugs here that just silently produce wrong play forever.

-This one is **perft-verified**.
-Perft is a test that counts the exact number of legal positions reachable after N moves from a given starting position.
-There are known correct counts for these — published, verified, canonical.
-If your number matches, your move generation is correct.
-Not "probably correct."
-Correct.
-The engine passed.
-Moving on.
+This one is perft-verified.
+Perft counts the exact number of reachable positions after N moves.
+There are published correct answers.
+The numbers match.
+It's correct.

 ```cpp
 Move move = encodeMove(from, to, piece, flag);